koskath/arete2/course_content/SC/md_files/Lecture2/lecture_2_slide_63_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-Incoterms – Purpose and Scope
+# Incoterms – Purpose and Scope
-• In pricing terms, shipping terms, sales terms
-• Define the rights and obligation of the parties to the contract of sale with respect to the delivery of goods sold.
-• Clarify how functions, costs and risks are split between buyer & seller for delivery of goods as per requirement of sales contract
+In pricing terms, shipping terms and sales terms, Incoterms define the rights and obligations of the parties to the contract of sale with respect to the delivery of goods sold.
+They clarify how functions, costs and risks are split between buyer and seller for the delivery of goods, as required by the sales contract.

-• As you move from group ‘E’ to ‘D’, the seller's risk and cost on the cargo will increase and buyers risk and cost on cargo will decrease
+As you move from group “E” to “D”, the seller's risk and cost on the cargo increase, while the buyer’s risk and cost on the cargo decrease.

 Slide 63